In this article...

 Best Practices of Disposing of a Tenant’s Possessions Outside of the City of Chicago

 If the property is located outside of the city of Chicago, the law is unclear as to the landlord’s obligations with respect to property that the tenant leaves behind after moving out.
-The recommended best practice is that if the landlord reasonably believes the property to have value, the landlord should store the property or leave it on premises and provide the tenant with notice that if the property is not picked up within a specified reasonable time, the Landlord will dispose of the property.
-Typically, 30 days is considered to be a reasonable notice period.
-Providing this notice rather than simply disposing of the property will protect the landlord against claims of theft or conversion of property.
+The recommended best practice is that if the landlord reasonably believes the property to have value, the landlord should store the property or leave it on premises and give the tenant written notice that they have a reasonable time (usually 30 days) to get their belongings before you dispose of them.
+Include the date, location of the property and your contact information.
+Take photos of the property, keep records of your communication with the tenant and document any attempts to contact them.
+This will protect you in case of any legal disputes.After the notice period has expired you can dispose of the property.
+Be careful with high value items as improper disposal can lead to liability claims.

 For more on this topic, check out: The Illinois Eviction Process Explained.